 Prato, Tuscany (recycled wool and circular textiles)

 Prato pioneered recycled wool in the 1950s and remains the global center.
-The district processes over 140,000 tons of recycled textile waste annually (Prato Chamber of Commerce, 2024).
+The district is Europe's largest concentration of textile recycling capacity (Prato Chamber of Commerce, 2024).
 Cardato Recycled is the local certification, recognized by GRS auditors.
 Stella McCartney, Patagonia, and Eileen Fisher source recycled wool here.

 Modena and Emilia Romagna (fine gauge knitwear)